henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 ## External cloud-providers

-Kubernete community is moving towards removing the cloud providers specific code from the [main tree](https://github.com/kubernetes/kubernetes/tree/master/pkg/cloudprovider/providers) as it's now.
+Kubernetes community is moving towards removing the cloud providers specific code from the [main tree](https://github.com/kubernetes/kubernetes/tree/master/pkg/cloudprovider/providers) as it's now.
 The idea here is to have each cloud provider maintaining its code in a separate repository.
 What's going to change for the kubernetes admin is that instead of passing `cloud-provider=<provider>` it will pass it `cloud-provider=external` and pass the credentials and other attributes to a new component called `cloud-controller-manager`.

 At the moment I'm writing this, there is no support for OpenStack as an external cloud provider yet.
 I've described my efforts on [this issue](https://github.com/kubernetes/kubernetes/issues/52276).